luciangreen/luciancicd/README.md

 # Caveats

-* Causes of "1 of more tests failed." error include the first entered algorithm after deleting `tests_x.txt` not passing all tests.
-The error is also caused by programs with uninstantiated variables, etc.
+* Causes of the "1 of more tests failed." error include the first entered algorithm after deleting `tests_x.txt` not passing all tests.
+Programs with uninstantiated variables, etc, also cause the error.

 * Intra and some inter-line comments may currently be lost.
-Lucian CI/CD keeps only interpredicate comments.
+Lucian CI/CD keeps only inter-predicate comments.

 * Writeln and commands that don't produce checkable output are not kept unless they are in `keep1/1` in the `keep.pl` register.

 * Generated code currently loses (newline, etc.) formatting.
-Lucian CI/CD will pretty print code.
+Lucian CI/CD will pretty print the code.

 # Authors